Would you like to write for The Insignia Series? Please browse the following open submission calls, and check back regularly for updates.

 Publication: For eBook release only.
 We distribute via Amazon, Smashwords, and Draft2Digital.
 We’ll be accepting anywhere from 60-100 drabbles, depending on the volume of submissions.

-How to Submit: email your story/stories as an attachment to insignia.drabbles(at)gmail.com.
-Include ‘Japanese Drabbles’ and your pen name in the subject line, and a short author bio (with 2 links only) in your email.
-You may send up to 3 stories together.
+How to Submit: email your story/stories to insignia.drabbles(at)gmail.com.
+Include ‘Japanese Drabbles’ and your pen name in the subject line, and a cover letter and short author bio (with 2 links only) in your email.
+You may send up to 3 stories together (in separate Word doc/docx files please).
 Please list them in your cover letter to confirm they are all received and get read.

 We’d be happy to answer any queries or discuss your story themes etc in advance of the deadline.
 Email us at the above address, send us a tweet @InsigniaStories, or contact us via The Insignia Series Facebook page.